surajkumar-hub/LearningATB7xJavaProgram/README.md

 Author - Suraj

-This repo contains the source code for the exercise that we have done in the ATB7x batch
+This repo contains the source code for the exercise that I have done in the ATB7x batch

 - Core Java
 - OOPS